 Note that here we are interested in one-step PT for split NMSSM.
 However, there is another option: the first order PT can go in two steps in models with singlet extension of the Higgs sector if there exists a metastable vacuum of the effective potential.
-Moreover, such multi-step PT is also associated with a GW signal which can be measured by eLISA and DECIGO, see e.g. Ref.\,\cite{Kang:2017mkl}.
+Moreover, such multi-step PT is also associated with a GW signal which can be measured by LISA and DECIGO, see e.g. Refs.\,\cite{Huber:2015znp,Kang:2017mkl}.
 We do not consider this exotic option in the split NMSSM, which requires special investigation of the electroweak baryogenesis.

-We use results for the spectrum of GW from the first order EWPT which were obtained from numerical simulations.
-The GW are originated mainly from three sources (see e.g.~\cite{Caprini:2015zlo} for a recent review): bubble collisions\,\cite{Huber:2008hg}, sound waves produced by percolation\,\cite{Hindmarsh:2015qta}, and turbulent motion of plasma originated from the same percolation\,\cite{Caprini:2009yp}.
+We use semianalytical results for the spectrum of GW from the first order EWPT which were obtained from numerical simulations.
+The GW are originated mainly from three sources (see e.g.~\cite{Caprini:2015zlo} for a recent review): bubble collisions\footnote{ See also Ref.~\cite{Jinno:2016vai} for an analytical calculation of this spectrum consistent with the numerical results.}\,\cite{Huber:2008hg}, sound waves produced by percolation\,\cite{Hindmarsh:2015qta}, and turbulent motion of plasma originated from the same percolation\,\cite{Caprini:2009yp}.
 Let us introduce key parameters which characterize the GW spectrum; hereafter we adopt the notations of Ref.\,\cite{Caprini:2015zlo}.
 The rate of bubble nucleation, i.e. the inverse duration of the PT, is

 where $H_c$ is the Hubble parameter at the nucleation temperature $T_c$.
 The GW spectrum also depends on the ratio of latent heat $\epsilon$ released during the PT and radiation energy density $\rho_{\gamma}$,